Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 It’s a highly affordable model that can fit in even a tiny corner while still providing 24 ounces worth of espresso shots and up to 10 capsules used before you have to think about emptying them out.

-The model also comes with LED water detection levels, options for espresso or lungo sizes, auto power off, and other Nespresso machine features that make the machine easier.
+The model also comes with 20 bar pressure, options for espresso or lungo sizes, auto power off, and other Nespresso machine features that make the machine easier.
 Essentially, you get all the benefits in a smaller, less expensive package.
-The important note here is that there are no milk-oriented features, so you’ll need to care of your latte needs by yourself.

 The reason many people don’t get an espresso machine is because they already need/have a coffeemaker, and don’t really see the point in having both.
-The Vertuo line is designed to help solve that problem, and the Evoluo is one of the best products born from it.
+The Creatista Plus is designed to help solve that problem, and this is one of the best products born from it.

-The heat-up time for coffee is particularly short, the 40-ounce water tank particular large for meeting coffee needs, and overall this hybrid model is everything you need for juggling both coffee and espresso.
+The heat-up time for coffee is super short at only 3 seconds, the 60-ounce water tank is particularly large for meeting coffee needs, and overall this hybrid model is everything you need for juggling both coffee and espresso.
 However, make sure you have enough Nespresso machine capsules for both options, or someone might feel left out.

 How do we compare Nespresso machine models?
 At first glance, Nespressos may look like they all do the same thing – turn capsules into espresso shots.
 But beyond this are a number of additional features that we used to pick the best rated Nespresso machine.

 Of key importance to us was the quality of the coffee pour by the time the cup is served.
 How does it taste?
 If you’re looking at this list, you no doubt want a well-poured shot that’s not burnt, not watered down, and consistent in flavor whether you’re drinking your first cup of the day or your fifth.
-It’s important to note in this department that while Nespresso machine capsules may not deliver a perfect café-like experience (the capsules tend to favor a bit of burning by nature), they still come close, especially in newer models like the Citiz.
+It’s important to note in this department that while Nespresso machine capsules may not deliver a perfect café-like experience (the capsules tend to favor a bit of burning by nature), they still come close to what you get at your favorite coffee shop, especially in newer models like the Citiz.

-We also took a look at customization options: Nespressos are designed to be ultra-simple, but some models do include options for coffee pours or double shots, which we liked.
+We also took a look at customization options: Nespressos are designed to be ultra-simple and easy to use, but some models do include options for coffee pours or double shots, which we liked.
 After all, why not tailor use to individual preferences?

 The capsule tanks are also important, because they’re a handy indication of how frequently a Nespresso machine is supposed to be used.
 Models that only have capacity for around 11 capsules may not be well-suited to an office, for example.